 Iceland is a rewarding but also demanding locale for a long-distance bike trip.
 The major hazards are volatile weather, harsh winds, sandstorms, rough roads, and stones flung by passing vehicles.
 Any bike brought to Iceland should be very high-quality.
 Bring along a repair kit and be prepared for several flats since supplies are difficult to find outside Reykjavík.
-Make sure you are easily visible to motorists, and always wear a helmet -- legally required for all children under 15.
-To protect Iceland's vegetation, all off-road driving -- of bikes as well as cars -- is absolutely forbidden.
+Make sure you are easily visible to motorists, and always wear a helmet.
+To protect Iceland's vegetation, all off-road driving—of bikes as well as cars—is absolutely forbidden.

 Bicyclists along the Ring Road can use the bus as a backup in bad weather.
 Bikes are stored in the luggage compartment, so you might bring padding to prevent damage.

 West Tours plots out wonderful routes in the country's western regions.